Greenpower June 2017

 While at Omega Foundry Machinery Luke introduced a whole new range of automated mould handling equipment to the company portfolio, Luke is particularly proud of the largest Rollover which he personally designed for a site in China – the Rollover automatically conveys, inverts and strips sand moulds weighing up to 4.5 tonnes.

 Test Engine Running Below Atmospheric Pressure – 1995

 While at the University of Illinois Luke redesigned and rebuilt a test engine facility for USDA fuels trials.
 The most challenging part was to make the engine run at below atmospheric pressure, using a Roots Blower to scavenge the exhaust and control and slave values to regulate the air pressure and volume coming into the engine.

 City & Guilds Silver Medal – 1990

-While at Cambridgeshire College of Agriculture & Horticulture Luke received a City & Guilds Silver Medal for achieving the highest score in the country for the Agricultural Mechanics Mechanic Electrics Exam.
-He will always be grateful to his lecturer Saba Harris who helped him and all the class do their best.
+While at Cambridgeshire College of Agriculture & Horticulture Luke received a City & Guilds Silver Medal for achieving the highest score in the country for the Agricultural Mechanics, Mechanic Electrics Exam.
+He will always be grateful to his lecturer Saba Harris who helped him and all the class to do their best.